dionysia-dev/dionysia/README.md

 * Output streams in HLS (DASH coming soon);
 * API to manage inputs, workers, and metrics.

-If you are interested on reading my ideas and thoughts about this project, you can read the [dev log](docs/DEV_LOG.md)
+If you are interested in reading my ideas and thoughts about this project, you can read the [dev log](docs/DEV_LOG.md)

 ## How does it work?